-Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.
+Emby released a server app for the NVIDIA Shield TV in February 2019.
+I’ve returned to it several times since then, but it was never as smooth as I’d like.

-My experience involved a lot of trial & error, and reaching out to the Emby community before I finally got it working the way I wanted.
+My experience involved a lot of trial and error and reaching out to the Emby community before I finally got it working the way I wanted.

-I’ll admit, there were a few times that I wanted to give up and go back to Plex.
+A few times, I wanted to give up and return to Plex.

-I figured there had to be other people that were having the same problems.
-So I my experiences and I created this guide to hopefully help save you some frustration.
+But there had to be other people that were having the same problems.

 Emby Server vs. Emby Client